kda2495/IPA_Downloader/README_EN.md

 ## Possible errors:
 • Download error: HTTP request failed: Timeout was reached - Failed to connect to Apple servers, check your network connection
 • Error: license is required - This app has not been previously purchased on this Apple ID
+• Purchase error: app not found - Purchase failed because app has been removed from App Store
 • Purchase error: item is temporarily unavailable - This app has not been previously purchased on this Apple ID, and the purchase failed because app has been removed from App Store
 • No device found - Device not detected.
 Make sure the `AppleMobileDeviceSupport64` driver (included with [iTunes](https://www.apple.com/itunes/download/win64)) is installed